 Suck an elf!
 You know you wanna say it.
 (Grins wickedly.)

-I love running in the cold rain and staring at the full moon.
+I love running in the cold rain and staring at different phases of the moon.

 Dark violet, peridot green, and deep turquoise are three of my favorite colors.